MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 ![Decode base65536](base65536_decode.png)

 This looks more promising!
 Not only does it succeed, but you can kind of see a pattern in the hex.
-There's a funbh of values, then lots of 7s, 5s, 6s and 1s.
+There's a bunch of values, then lots of 7s, 5s, 6s and 1s.
 Let's save our progress.

 **The file is [chall.base65536_decoded](chall.base65536_decoded)**